 - Generate credit note

 - Automatic Batch Invoice PDF Export

-This field can't be trusted.
-As we say in our MUST read before launching a WHMCS site, over the years WHMCS keeps messing up with invoicing.
+As we say in our MUST read before launching a WHMCS site, over the years WHMCS kept messing up with invoicing.
 Sometimes it looks like they have no idea of what they're doing.

-That's why we implemented alternatives like our own VIES checker.
-We don't want to share too many details but in short, the VIES integrated in WHMCS doesn't work as it should.
-Same story for Tax ID and Tax Rules.
-Here's a recap of WHMCS features we don't use.
+We implemented alternatives like our own VIES checker.
+It's a really long story, but to keep things short, the VIES integrated in WHMCS doesn't work as it should.
+Same goes for Tax ID and Tax Rules.
+They don't work 100% of the times therefore we developed replacements as follows.